 BSI Career Development Webinar: Your wellbeing during the COVID-19 period

 The session took place on Tuesday 2 June 2020 and was presented by Executive Coach, Alexis Hutson.
-A recording will be available soon.
+A recording is available for BSI members to watch here.

 - The mental health charity Mind give a comprehensive overview of coronavirus and your wellbeing in this article.